tp2750/MTP.jl/docs/src/index.md

-# Introduction to MTP
+# Introduction to DataPlates

 This package is for working with data on [micro plates](https://en.wikipedia.org/wiki/Microplate).

 ## Discovering functions

-No functions are exported, but just type `MTP.` and hit "Tab" to get a list of methods.
+No functions are exported, but just type `DataPlates.` and hit "Tab" to get a list of methods.

 ## Generating a plate